vasid99/cs6910-dl/Assignment01/README.md

 - `beta_1`: momentum scaling parameter (*gamma* in momentum and Nesterov optimizations, *beta_1* in AdaM and NAdaM)
 - `beta_2`: learning rate scaling hyperparam (used in AdaM and NAdaM)
 - `epsilon`: learning rate scaling hyperparam (used in AdaM and NAdaM)
-- `regparam`: L2 regularisation coefficient (*alpha*)
+- `regparam`: L2 regularisation (weight decay) coefficient (*alpha*)
+- `wandb`: whether WandB is to be used or not (Boolean)

 ### 3.2.
 Training and evaluation
-A `neuralNetwork` object is created with the constructor argument being the above creted dict obect that holds the hyperparameters.
+A `neuralNetwork` object is created with the constructor argument being the above created dict obect that holds the hyperparameters.
 Once that is done, the `train` member function of the class is invoked with the arguments being the training inputs and targets, as well as the validation inputs and targets, which are **strictly** not used for any training, only in the calculation of loss.
-At each epoch, the `update_val_train_loss_and_acc` functions logs training and validation loss and accuracy values into a WandB run.
+At each epoch, the `lossMetrics` function logs training and validation loss and accuracy values into a WandB run.

 Once the model has been trained, test data is run using the `infer` function.
-Error logging can be done indirectly by passing the test data to the earlier function and observing the WandB run status.
+Error can be obtained by passing the target data as a `targetData` kwarg and receiving the outputs as: `outputData, (loss, accuracy)` (without passing the kwarg, only `outputData` is returned).

 ## 4. Executing a sweep
-Finally, in order to run the sweep, a function `runSweep()` is created (not part of class).
-This function translates the parameters as given in the assignment report into the forms compatible with our model (to maintain generality), performs all the training runs and logs all the values mentioned in the earlier section into WandB.
+Finally, in order to run the sweep, a function `runSweep()` is provided (not part of class).
+This function translates the parameters as given in the assignment report into the forms compatible with our model (keeping in mind the need for a higher level of generality), performs all the training runs and logs all the values mentioned in the earlier section into WandB.

+## 5. Testing and Confusion Matrix
+In order to plot the confusion matrix, the data is inferred for a set of hyperparameters that displayed a high accuracy during the sweeps.
+Once that is done, `matplotlib qt` and `mpl_toolkits` are used to plot the confusion matrix.
+We hope you like our humble effort of trying to be a little creative with it.

+## 6. MNIST digit database runs
+Finally, three sets of hyperparameters showing the most optimal loss metrics are applied to the problem of training the MNIST digit database.
+The procedure is fairly similar to that employed in the Fashion-MNIST dataset used upto now, and the results are logged into WandB.